-All systems come with a fuse for each battery cabinet to protect the system.
+All systems come with a fuse for each battery string to protect the system.
 The battery-wiring diagram shows the fuse location; a label inside the battery cabinet shows the fuse size.
-The system itself has a DC fuse.
-At each battery cabinet, find the cable that is connected to the other end of the fuse block.
+The system itself has a main DC fuse or main circuit breaker.
+At each battery cabinet, find the cable that is connected to the other end of each fuse block.
 Insert the cable (red wire).
-Tighten the connection as shown on the batterywiring diagram.
+Tighten the connection as shown on the battery-wiring diagram.